 10 Tips for Winterizing Your Home

 Winter is in full swing.
 You can tell by the bare trees, early nights, and layer of frost in the morning.
-If you haven’t winterized your home yet, it isn’t too late.
-Use these winterization tips to keep your home safe, efficient and warm this winter.
+If you haven’t winterized your home yet, you still have time.
+Run through these winterization tips to keep your home safe, efficient and warm all winter.

-Your furnace has been dormant all summer.
-To get it ready for another heating season, request a visit from a qualified technician to inspect, clean and tune up the equipment.
-The most affordable way to keep your heating system in tip-top shape over the years is to sign up for a Maintenance+ membership
+Your furnace has been unused all summer.
+To prepare it for another heating season, schedule a visit from a qualified technician to examine, clean and service the equipment.
+The most cost-efficient way to keep your heating system in good shape over time is to enroll in a Maintenance+ membership.

 2. Have Your Fireplace Inspected

-Get a professional to inspect and clean your wood-burning stove or fireplace once per year.
-This service removes ash, soot and creosote buildup, which can cause chimney fires.
+Hire a professional to evaluate and clean your wood-burning stove or fireplace annually.
+This service removes ash, soot and creosote buildup, which can result in chimney fires.
 It also grants you peace of mind that the masonry, chimney liner, crown, and other fireplace components are in suitable condition.

 3. Seal Air Leaks

-As you get ready to run your furnace more often, search for and seal air leaks that will allow cold outdoor air to get inside.
-The easiest way to find leaks is to hold a lit candle or incense stick in areas that may be leaky, like near windows and doors, recessed light fixtures, plumbing penetrations and electrical outlets.
+As you get ready to run your furnace all winter, look for and seal air leaks that allow cold outdoor air to get inside.
+The easiest way to find leaks is to hold a lit candle or incense stick near areas that might be leaky, including near windows and doors, recessed light fixtures, plumbing penetrations and electrical outlets.
 Then, seal the leaks you find with weatherstripping, caulk, foam gaskets and expanding spray foam.

 4. Run Ceiling Fans in Reverse

-Ceiling fans keep you cool over the summer, but they can also disperse warm air down to the living space during the winter.
-For the best results, set your fans on low and run them in reverse.
-This tactic is ideal for stairwells and rooms with high ceilings.
+Ceiling fans keep you cool in the summer, but they can also disperse warm air down to the living space during the winter.
+For best results, set your fans on low and find the switch that lets them spin in reverse.
+This tactic is most effective in stairwells and rooms with tall ceilings.

 5. Install Insulating Drapes

-Another way to winterize your home is to trade out light, summery window coverings for thick, insulating drapes.
-Be sure to pull back the drapes during the day so the sun warms your home for free.
-Then, close the curtains after dark for added insulation against the brisk night air.
+An additional way to winterize your home is to swap out delicate, summery window coverings for thick, insulating drapes.
+Be sure to pull back the drapes during the day so the sun can warm your home for free.
+Then, close the curtains after dark for added insulation against the cold night air.

 6. Insulate Your Pipes

-As the temperature drops, exposed pipes are vulnerable to freezing and bursting.
-Put in foam pipe insulation to plumbing in the garage, crawlspace or unfinished basement to minimize the risk.
-Electric heat tape underneath the insulation creates an additional layer of protection in especially frigid climates.
+As the temperature dips, exposed pipes are vulnerable to freezing and bursting.
+Add foam pipe insulation to plumbing in the garage, crawlspace or unfinished basement to minimize the risk.
+Electric heat tape beneath the insulation creates an added layer of protection in very frigid climates.

 7. Install Smoke Alarms & Carbon Monoxide Detectors

-Sealing up your house, baking more and heating with combustion appliances elevates the risk of home fires and carbon monoxide poisoning over the winter.
-Be careful with matches, candles and other open flames, and make sure your smoke alarms are working.
-Then, install CO detectors on every floor of your home, especially close to sleeping areas.
-Test your alarms monthly and change the batteries every six months.
+Sealing up your house, baking more and heating with combustion appliances elevates the risk of home fires and carbon monoxide poisoning in the winter.
+Exercise caution with matches, candles and other open flames, and make sure your smoke alarms are functioning.
+Then, put in CO detectors on every floor of your home, primarily close to sleeping areas.
+Test your alarms each month and change the batteries every six months.

 8. Upgrade to a Programmable Thermostat

-Do you still use an old analog thermostat?
-You might save on heating bills this winter by upgrading to a programmable model.
+Do you still own an old analog thermostat?
+You might save on heating bills this winter by getting a programmable model.
 Pre-programmed settings optimize the temperature at various times of the day, so you can set it and forget it.
-A Wi-Fi thermostat is a high-tech option that lets you change the settings remotely using an internet-enabled device.
-You also benefit from automatically generated energy reports and maintenance recommendations.
+A Wi-Fi thermostat is a high-tech option that lets you change the settings remotely by using an internet-enabled device.
+You also benefit from automatically generated energy reports and maintenance advice.

 9. Prevent Ice Dams

-Ice dams are ridges of ice that develop along the eaves, preventing melted snow from draining off the roof.
-Left alone, ice dams can allow water to reach under the shingles and damage structures in the attic.
-Try these tips to prevent ice dams this winter:
+Ice dams are ridges of ice that develop along the eaves, preventing melted snow from falling off the roof.
+Left alone, ice dams can allow water to flow under the shingles and damage structures in the attic.
+Try these tips to avoid ice dams this winter:

-• Clean the gutters so water can drain properly.
+- Clean the gutters so water can flow like it should.

-• Ventilate the attic to stop heat buildup that can melt snow from below.
+- Ventilate the attic to prevent heat buildup that can melt snow from below.

 10. Keep Deicer Handy

-Slips and falls are more common in icy winter weather.
-Keep your sidewalks and driveway safe by scattering salt, kitty litter or chemical deicer along the pavement to melt the ice and snow.
-Remember to read the directions for specific application tips and recommended precautions.
+Slips and falls are more common in cold winter weather.
+Keep your sidewalks and driveway safe to walk on by scattering salt, kitty litter or chemical deicer along the pavement to melt the ice and snow.
+Be sure to read the directions for specific application tips and any potential precautions.